emberjs/rfcs/text/0580-destroyables.md

 - Calling `unregisterDestructor` on a destroyed object should throw an error.
 - Calling `unregisterDestructor` with a destructor that is not associated with the object should throw an error.
-- Calling `unregisterDestructor` on a non-destroyable should throw an error.

 #### `destroy`

-`destroy` manually initiates the destruction of a destroyable.
-This allows users to manually manage the lifecycles of destroyables that are shorter lived than their parents (for instance, destroyables that are defined an a service, which lives as long as an application does), cleaning them up as needed.
+`destroy` initiates the destruction of an destroyable object.
+It runs all associated destructors, and then destroys all children recursively.

+Destruction via `destroy()` follows these steps:

+1. Mark the destroyable such that `isDestroying(destroyable)` returns `true`
+2. Call the destroyable's destructors
+3. Call `destroy()` on each of the destroyable's associated children
+4. Mark the destroyable such that `isDestroyed(destroyable)` returns `true`

-Calling `destroy` multiple times on the same object is safe.
+Calling `destroy` multiple times on the same destroyable is safe.
 It will not throw an error, and will not take any further action.

-- Calling `destroy` on a non-destroyable should throw an error.
+Calling `destroy` with an destroyable that has no destructors or associated children will not throw an error, and will do nothing.

 #### `isDestroying`

-This would return true as soon as the destroyable begins destruction, before any of its destructors are called.
-Returns false otherwise.

-- Calling `isDestroying` on a non-destroyable should throw an error.
+Receives an destroyable, and returns `true` if the destroyable has begun destroying.
+Otherwise returns false.

 #### `isDestroyed`

-This would return true as soon after the destroyable has been fully destroyed, including all of its child destroyables.
-Returns false otherwise.

-- Calling `isDestroyed` on a non-destroyable should throw an error.
+Receives an destroyable, and returns `true` if the destroyable has finished destroying.
+Otherwise returns false.

 #### `assertDestroyablesDestroyed`

-This function asserts that all active destroyables have been destroyed at the time it is called.
+This function asserts that all objects which has associated destructors or associated children have been destroyed at the time it is called.
 It is meant to be a low level hook that testing frameworks like `ember-qunit` and `ember-mocha` can use to hook into and validate that all destroyables have in fact been destroyed.

-### Timing Semantics

-Destroyables first call their own destructors, then destroy their associated children.

 ### Built In Destroyables